blackjetrock/experimental-computer-for-schools/README.md

  The Pico can be a PicoW, in which case a WiFi access point is generated.

 <h1>Wifi Version</h1>
 This version has a USB interface, and a Wifi interface (it generates a hot spot).
 The USB interface still works.
 The Wifi page shows the display and allows control from a web page.
-This version of the code runs on a Pico W and generates it's own access point.
+This version of the code runs on a Pico W and generates its own access point.

 ![Screenshot from 2024-08-30 09-09-44](https://github.com/user-attachments/assets/dc671aa7-ae32-4101-8cae-64d0d611e354)